The accused plead not guilty to the charge Impaired Driving.

-The issue at the trial is, whether the court can be satisfied that the accused ability to operate a motor vehicle was impaired by alcohol as per the test in R. v.
+At the trial the issue was, whether the court can be satisfied that the accused ability to operate a motor vehicle was impaired by alcohol as per the test in R. v.
 Stellato.

-In August of 2010 Police Constable Kevin Bolduc was driving an unmarked police car and with him were two other plainclothes officers.
-It was 414am and the officers were returning to the police station after having completed an unrelated assignment.
+Police Constable Kevin Bolduc was driving an unmarked police car and with him were two other plainclothes officers at 414 am on an August morning.

-As the officers approached a red light northbound on Victoria Park Avenue, Constable Bolduc noticed the accused sitting behind the driver’s seat of his vehicle stopped a green traffic light.
-The accused’s vehicle did not proceed for approximately 20 seconds on the green light, but eventually the accused turned northbound at a high rate of speed.
+As the officers approached a red light northbound on Victoria Park Avenue, the officer noticed the accused alone in his vehicle stopped a green traffic light.
+The accused’s vehicle did not move for about 20 seconds after the light turned green.
+When the driver pulled away he did so by, turning northbound driving at a high rate of speed.

-The accused’s vehicle made a very wide turn and almost struck some constructions pylons.
+At one point the accused’s vehicle made a very wide turn and almost struck some constructions pylons.
 Constable Bolduc testified that driving was “a little odd”.
-Constable Bolduc followed the accused’s vehicle northbound on Victoria Park.

 The road narrowed from 2 lanes to one lane, there was a curve and a large hill.
 As the vehicles approached the next intersection, the accused’s vehicle accelerated quickly and began swerving – crossing from the northbound lanes into the southbound lane.